Academic Affairs Schools

-An undergraduate business experience that is ranked highly in the nation by U.S. News & World Report and BusinessWeek
+An undergraduate business experience that is ranked highly in the nation by U.S. News & World Report and Bloomberg BusinessWeek

 Students may choose to complete a minor in business administration instead of a business major, or they may take a limited number of business administration courses as general electives for their chosen degree program.

-The business administration program is considered a broad-based, general management degree, and the Kenan–Flagler Business School encourages breadth in both the business curriculum and in the continuation of study in fine arts, humanities, and natural and social sciences.
-A second major may be possible and does require advance approval by both the undergraduate business program and the second academic unit.
+The business administration program is considered a broad-based, general management degree, and the KenanFlagler Business School encourages breadth in both the business curriculum and in the continuation of study in fine arts, humanities, and natural and social sciences.
+A second major may be possible and requires advance approval by both the undergraduate business program and the second academic unit.
 In all cases, undergraduate business majors are encouraged to take upper-level courses during the third and fourth years.

-Kenan–Flagler’s undergraduate business program is a small, select program with approximately 330 majors and 30 minors admitted each year.
-The program seeks candidates whose analytical and organizational abilities, writing skills, and motivation indicate strong potential for success.
+KenanFlagler's undergraduate business program is a small, select program with approximately 335 majors and 35 minors admitted each year.
+The program seeks candidates whose analytical and organizational abilities, written and oral communication skills, leadership potential, and motivation indicate strong potential for success.
 Admission is competitive and based on academic achievement, leadership, cocurricular activities and involvement, work experience, diversity of skills and interests, and focus and depth of thought as expressed in essays, a persuasive cover letter, and résumé.
 Applicants may receive an admission interview.

 Preparation for the Business Administration Major or Minor